 \section{Introduction}

-Statistical theories for deep learning usually apply to exact, global optima of certain objective functions \citep{Bartlett1998,Bartlett2002,bauer2019deep,kohler2021rate,Lederer2020,taheri2021,schmidt2020}.
-But those objective functions cannot be solved explicitly and are highly non-convex, so that in practice, exact, global optimization is---at least to date---out of reach, and we can expect only approximate stationary points from current algorithms (see Figure~\ref{fig:minima}).
-In other words, it is unclear whether the known theories have any meaning for the outputs of actual deep-learning pipelines. \figureminima
+Statistical theories for deep learning usually apply to exact, global optima of certain objective functions \citep{Bartlett1998,bauer2019deep,kohler2021rate,2021LedererSparse,schmidt2020,mohades2023reducing,golestanehmany}.
+But those objective functions cannot be solved explicitly and are highly non-convex, so that in practice, exact, global optimization is---at least to date---an open research question, and we can currently expect only approximate stationary points from current (general) algorithms (see Figure~\ref{fig:minima}).
+In other words, it is unclear whether the known theories have any meaning for the outputs of actual deep-learning pipelines.